Tasmap

 Tasmap is the main government authority for the state of Tasmania in Australia for the mapping and management of land information systems for the state.

-In earlier decades most Australian mapping departments were known by the common name of the Lands and Surveys departments, however marketing and other factors have simplified the names of such departments.
+It was previously known as the Lands and Surveys Department.
+The branding of Tasmap commenced in 1972.

 The current Tasmanian government department umbrella for the Tasmap operations is the Department of Primary Industries, Parks, Water and Environment.

+Map publishers have provided coverage of Tasmania over considerable time.

 The range of products from the authority include: